KILTprotocol/docs/docs/sdk/0-core-feature/1_web3names.md

 An account can be linked to a DID in one of two ways:

-1. The account to be linked generates a signature over the raw byte-encoded `(SubmitterDid, BlockNumberExpiration)` payload:
+1. The account to be linked generates a signature over the payload `<Bytes>(SubmitterDid, BlockNumberExpiration)</Bytes>`, which is the default encoding of the PolkadotJS extension:

 <CodeBlock className="language-js">
   {Example5}